Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

-In this section, we describe further optimization steps which are specific to our shuttling-base architecture.
-Here, the ions are stored in a linear segmented trap, where qubit subsets are stored at different trap segments.
-The qubit sets can be rearranged between gate operation via shuttling operations \cite{FaultTolerantReadoutMainz, ShuttlingArchitecture}.
-All gate operations are carried out by laser beams directed to a fixed location, the laser interaction zone.
-Here, any gate operation is carried out simultaneously on all ions stored.
-Identical single qubit gates can be executed in parallel on multiple qubits.
-Now we will use this to reduce the number of gates.
-As an additional constraint, we keep the shuttling operations at a minimum.
-Thus single qubit operations are only parallelized on qubits already situated in the same segment, \ie before or after performing a two-qubit gate on them.
+In this section, we describe further optimization steps which are specific to our shuttling-based architecture.
+In our architecture, the ions are stored in a linear segmented trap, with qubit subsets stored at different trap segments.
+Shuttling operations can rearrange the qubit sets between gate operations \cite{FaultTolerantReadoutMainz, ShuttlingArchitecture}.
+Laser beams directed to a fixed location, the laser interaction zone, perform all gate operations.
+There, each gate operation is executed simultaneously on all stored ions.
+Hence, identical single-qubit gates can be executed on multiple qubits in parallel.
+We use this property to reduce the number of gates.
+As an additional constraint, we keep shuttling operations to a minimum.
+Thus, we parallelize single-qubit operations only on qubits which are already in the same segment, \ie before or after a two-qubit gate is executed on them.